stephkri/scheduler/README.md

 ## Description

-This is a react-based web app designed for saving, editing and cancelling interviews at a particular date and time.
+This is a React-based web app designed for saving, editing and cancelling interviews at a particular date and time.
 In this app, users can:

 - View a list of current scheduled appointments over a period of five business days
 - Book a new interview with any student name, and an interviewer of their choice